 Valid SSC ID cards are required for all enrolled students.
-SSC students will need a SSCOK card/Student ID for financial aid, cafeteria access, and other campus activities.
-Students have a choice on what account to have any financial aid disbursements deposited to.
+SSC students will need a SSCOK ecard/Student ID for financial aid, cafeteria access, and other campus activities.
+Students have a choice on what account to have any financial aid disbursements and/or refunds deposited.
+Students can choose between an existing personal bank account or a new bank account with Herring Bank.
+If students choose to use their existing personal bank account, financial aid disbursements and all other refunds will be directly deposited into their personal account.
 If students choose the SSCOK card by Herring Bank, student financial aid disbursements and all other refunds will be directly deposited into their SSCOK Card.
-Parents and students can deposit money using the Seminole State College online deposit website with a transfer from an existing bank or credit union account.
-Click on the Online Deposit link at www.sscokcard.com.
-To receive a standard student ID card and have student financial aid disbursements and all other refunds direct deposited to their personal bank account, students must first set up their banking information.
-Directions to set up banking information: Go to www.sscok.edu.
-Click on My SSCOK at the top and login to the student portal.
-After you are logged in, click on students at the top and simply click on Direct Deposit Designation on the right side of the page.
-After completion of this process, staff in the testing/ID office will be available to make your ID.
+Parents and students can deposit money into their SSCOK Card using the Seminole State College online deposit website with a transfer from an existing bank or credit union account.
+Click on the Online Deposit link at https://ibs.collegegreen.net All students must set up their direct deposit designation prior to receiving a student ID card.